SicariusBlack/mic-drop-results/README.md

 To install, please check out the [latest release](https://github.com/berkeleyfx/mic-drop-results/releases/), download **mic-drop-results.zip**, and extract it.
 [Round-dependent](https://github.com/berkeleyfx/mic-drop-results#requirements) files are included in **sample.zip**.

 ## Requirements
-The following files are required and they all have to be in the same directory.
+The following files are required (five files in total) and they all have to be in the same directory.

 **Program-end**<br>
 These files are inseparable and should never be modified or renamed unless there is an update.